arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 This setting is not available for group `coordinators`, `syncmasters` & `syncworkers` because servers in these groups do not need persistent storage.

+### `spec.<group>.priorityClassName: string`

+Priority class name for pods of this group.
+Will be forwarded to the pod spec.

 ### `spec.<group>.probes.livenessProbeDisabled: bool`

 If set to true, the operator does not generate a liveness probe for new pods belonging to this group.